Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Non-retroactive clawback

-This second method involves recording the canceled or terminated sales contract as a new sales contract but with a negative amount, and applying it to the period in which the cancelation or termination was confirmed.
+This second method involves recording the canceled or terminated sales contract as a new sales contract but with a negative amount, and applying it to the period in which the cancellation or termination occurs.

 In practical terms, commission statements are clearer for sales reps, as they no longer have to check for themselves that the amounts recovered from commissions correspond to the initial amounts.
-This is displayed as a contract with a negative amount and an associated negative commission.
+This is because the canceled contract appears as a negative transaction, and therefore as a compensated clawback.

-This method is also simpler to manage for the employee(s) in charge of calculating and managing commissions: no need to check that the cancelation date is the right one, simply add a new line with a negative sale.
-What's more, this method treats a clawback as a sale and therefore uses the same rules as the commission structure.
+This method is also simpler to manage for the employee(s) in charge of calculating and managing commissions: no need to check that the cancellation date is the right one, simply add a new line with a negative amount.

 📌 Example

 As shown in the example above, this clawback method protects companies more against exceeding their quotas, to the detriment of sales reps.
-As proof, in the example used, there is a difference of €1,250 between method 1 and method 2.
+As proof, in the example used, there is a difference of €1,250 between retroactive and non-retroactive clawback.

 This is a source of demotivation for sales reps, as they may feel that clawback is an obstacle to exceeding quotas.
-Ultimately, this can encourage them to use what is known as the "fridge effect", i.e. to delay or block a sales contract until the next period in order to exceed the quota, and thus earn higher commissions.
+Ultimately, this can encourage them to use what is known as the "fridge effect", i.e., delaying the conclusion of their sales until the next period.

 This third method consists of retroactively recovering a commission by recalculating the quota for period 1 without impacting period 2.